wyixin/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 Reorder Pages
 ==================

-You can reorder pages your course by dragging and dropping the pages to different locations.
-The order you set controls the order of pages students see in your course.
+You can reorder pages in your course by dragging and dropping the pages to different locations.

 To move a page, hover over the element handle on the right side of the page row until the mouse pointer changes to a four-headed arrow.
 Then, click and drag the page to the location that you want.